skip-mev/skip-go/packages/client/README.md

 # `@skip-go/client`

-TypeScript library that streamlines interaction with the Skip Go API, enabling cross-chain swaps and transfers across multiple ecosystems.
+TypeScript library for interacting with the Skip API.
+It enables cross-chain swaps and transfers across multiple ecosystems.

-## Install
+## Installation

 ```bash
 npm install @skip-go/client